 linked to: • reduced risk for heart disease (walnuts) and type 2 diabetes (pistachios)

 •potential prevention of cognitive decline in older adults (almonds)

 - B vitamins

 The high content of vitamin A in avocados can help us shed dead skin cells, leaving us with gorgeous, glowing skin.
 Their carotenoid content may also assist in blocking toxins and damage from the sun’s rays and also help to protect against skin cancers.

 To try: Throw some avocado into a salad, smoothie, or just eat it with a spoon.
 Just when you thought you’ve tried all the ways to eat an avocado, we’ve got 23 more.
 You can also try it topically as an incredible moisturizing mask to fight inflammation, reduce redness, and help prevent wrinkles!

 9. Sweet potatoes

-The orange color of the sweet potato comes from an antioxidant called beta-carotene which is converted to vitamin A. may help restore skin elasticity, promote skin cell turnover, and ultimately contribute to soft, youthful-looking skin.
+The orange color of the sweet potato comes from an antioxidant called beta-carotene which is converted to vitamin A.

 This delicious root vegetable is also a great source of vitamins C and E — both of which may protect our skin from harmful free radicals and keep our complexion radiant.